flow-engine/.github/profile/README.md

 * Issue on github：https://github.com/flow-engine/.github/issues
 # Contribute

-Currently, the code is being sorted out, and it will be open soon！
+Currently open in a small scope, welcome to apply to view and submit relevant project codes！

-You can submit issues or join group discussions to jointly promote the development of the project！
+Also，You can submit issues or join group discussions to jointly promote the development of the project！

 # License